 No matter the walk of life, it seems almost everyone is interested in their astrological sign to some degree.
-But what many do not know is that the astrological dates are outdated by 2,000 years!
+People are often just told what sign they are, and never learn WHY their birthday falls within one of the 12 zodiac constellations.
+To add insult to injury, what many do not know is that the astrological dates are outdated by 2,000 years!

 Let’s Go Over the Dates We Know and Love

 How Your Zodiac Date is Supposed to Work – Astronomically Speaking

 The Zodiac is a family of constellations in the sky along the ecliptic – where from Earth’s perspective, the Sun’s changing position traces a path throughout the year.
 It’s also where you find the Moon and planets.
 You can learn more about the ecliptic by clicking here!